Characters of the Marvel Cinematic Universe: A–L: Ralph Bohner

+As of 2025, the character has appeared in two projects: the Disney+ series WandaVision (2021) and Agatha All Along (2024).

 Blackagar Boltagon / Black Bolt

-Blackagar Boltagon / Black Bolt (portrayed by Anson Mount) is the Head of the Inhuman Royal Family and King of Attilan, whose voice can cause destruction with the slightest whisper.
+Blackagar Boltagon (portrayed by Anson Mount), also known as Black Bolt, is the Head of the Inhuman Royal Family and King of Attilan, whose voice can cause destruction with the slightest whisper.

-In Earth-838, Black Bolt is a member of the Illuminati who is killed by Wanda Maximoff.
+On Earth-838, Black Bolt is a member of the Illuminati who is killed by Wanda Maximoff after she alters reality to remove his mouth.
+Upon this realization, Boltagon panics and accidentally destroys his own brain with a muffled scream.